Cirieno/ahk-desktop-helper/README.md

 ### KeyboardExplorerDialogSlashes

 Converts forward-slashes in a path into back-slashes.
 Handy if you're working with any Unix-y environments on your Windows machine.

 ---

 ### KeyboardTextManipulation

-Enables some global hotkeys that can change the selected text:
+Enables these global hotkeys to change selected text:

 | Syntax | Description |
 | ------ | ----------- |